When Can Your Baby Sleep On Their Stomach? 4 Signs To Watch For

 This is where tummy time comes into play.
 Your baby needs lots of it during the day, and tummy time helps round out your baby’s head if it does get a flat spot in the back.

-Don’t let the possibility of flat head stop you from placing your little one on their back to sleep!
+Don’t let the possibility of a flat head stop you from placing your little one on their back to sleep!
+If you have concerns about your child’s head shape, bring it up with their doctor.
+They will have personalized recommendations you can follow.

 What To Do If Your Baby Prefers Sleeping On Their Stomach